 I am a Settler Canadian researcher who divides her time between the traditional and unceded territories of the Mi’kmaq and Wolastoqiyik peoples.
 Currently, I am a SSHRC Postdoctoral Fellow in the Department of English at Dalhousie University in K’jipuktuk.
 I spend most of my time in Menahkwesk/Saint John with my partner and our babies.

-As an uninvited guest and a perennial newcomer in these territories, my perspectives of history and of contemporary cultural relations are rooted in the treaty relationships that were generously extended to my ancestors by the Indigenous nations of the northeast.
-My work seeks to understand and help dismantle the epistemological barriers that prevent Settlers from accepting Indigenous leadership and living in balance with Indigenous peoples.
+As an uninvited guest and a perennial newcomer in these territories, my perspectives of history and of contemporary cultural relations are rooted in the treaty relationship that was generously extended to my ancestors by the Indigenous nations of the northeast.
+My work seeks to understand and help dismantle the epistemological barriers that prevent Settlers from accepting Indigenous leadership and from living in balance with Indigenous peoples.
+My ancestors rejected the idea that Indigenous peoples could or should teach us how to live in this place, and through my work, I seek to return to those moments and to make different decisions.